AlgoMaster Logo

 6. Otherwise, add the digit to all three sets.

-7. If we finish without finding duplicates, return true.
+7. If the walk finishes without a duplicate, return true.

 Code